tijs/love-2d-mars-lander/README.md

 ## Development

 This game was developed following the LÖVE2D project guidelines and best practices:

 - Object-oriented design with Lua metatables
 - Separation of logic and rendering
 - Efficient collision detection
 - Proper game state management

+## Code Quality and Linting

+The project includes a comprehensive linting setup for maintaining code quality:

+- Lua Language Server integration for real-time error detection
+- Automatic code formatting with StyLua
+- EditorConfig for consistent coding style
+- Luacheck configuration for additional static analysis

+For detailed setup instructions, see [LINTING.md](LINTING.md).

 ## License